nazmulidris/developerlife.com/_posts/2022-08-04-rust-dsl-part-1.md

 ---
-title: "Create DSLs with Rust - Part 1"
+title: "Create a simple DSL for CSS like syntax for TUIs"
 author: Nazmul Idris
 date: 2022-08-04 15:00:00+00:00
 excerpt: |
   Procedural macros are a way for you to extend the Rust complier and provide plugins that you can use to extend the language.
 They allow to create your own DSL (domain specific language).
-This article goes into the details of creating a simple DSL to mimic the CSS language but in Rust, for a TUI app framework.
+This article goes into the details of creating a simple DSL to mimic CSS syntax but in Rust, for a TUI app framework.
 layout: post
 categories:
   - Rust